Business Processes Automation for Distributed Companies

 • Maturity of the team not only in technical matters but also in project management.

 If you’re planning to automate crucial business processes, it’s recommended that you engage in dialogue with several potential contractors.
-Allow them to share their ideas on the project’s vision, the product, the cooperation model, and other pertinent factors to facilitate your decision-making process.
-If, after consulting with these professionals, you conclude that an off-the-shelf solution is suitable for your business process, you should prioritize training your staff on how to use it effectively.
+Allow them to share their ideas on the project’s vision, the product, and the cooperation model.
+They can cover other factors to facilitate your decision-making process.
+If you see that an off-the-shelf solution is suitable for your business process, you should prioritize training your staff on how to use it effectively.

 Ultimately, developing a customized business process automation solution involves going through the systems development life cycle with your project team.
 In this process, the integration of the developed software into your company’s IT infrastructure, as well as your staff’s ability to use it and subsequent updates, are all critical considerations.
 As your employees work jointly with the contractor’s specialists, they will learn and become proficient in using the new system, leading to positive impacts on the automation of your company’s future business processes.